-Some products look similar in appearance and size to conventional cigarettes or cigars, while others look like USB flash drives, pens, or even smart watches.
+Some products look similar in appearance and size to conventional cigarettes or cigars, while others look like USB flash drives, pens, or even smartwatches.
 Vape injuries occur when ENDS products fail.
-Batteries may explode violently due to a short circuit generating excessive heat which in turn creates internal pressure until the battery ruptures.
+Batteries may explode violently because of a short circuit generating excessive heat which creates internal pressure until the battery ruptures.

 While some manufacturers take steps to test their products and incorporate battery fail-safes, not all do.
 Many vaping devices do not have buttons or switches, making users powerless to turn them off when they overheat.
 Many products sold on Amazon are “copycat” devices made to look like brand-name devices but without precautions or quality control.
 They may be sold by third-party sellers who are peddling poorly made, fake products.

 Portable vaping products rely on small but powerful batteries to power a heating coil.
 The coil quickly warms up the liquid, which turns into the vapor which is inhaled.
 Lithium-ion batteries, a popular choice for their small size and lightweight, are typically used.
 However, these batteries can overheat and explode.